jlager/few-shot-leaf-segmentation/README.md

 - The `vein_masks` folder includes 8 ground truth segmentations used for training the vein growing algorithm.
 - The `vein_preds` folder includes the 1,453 predicted segmentations from the vein growing algorithm.
 - The `vein_probs` folder includes the 1,453 predicted probability maps from the vein growing algorithm before thresholding.
 - The `genomes` folder includes the set of SNPs called against the v4 *P. trichocarpa* genome for 1,419 genotypes with a README file detailing the steps taken.
+Note, this folder is not included in this repository, but can be accessed using the Oak Ridge National Laboratory (ORNL) Constellation Portal [DOI link when available].
 - The `results` folder includes
   - Raw values of the 68 predicted leaf traits in `digital_traits.tsv`
   - Manually measured values of petiole length and width in `manual_traits.tsv`